OpenSourceKingdom/OSK.Maui.Screens/README.md

 Additionally, to utilize the blazor specific handling, consumers will want to mark their components with `BlazorComponent` for normal screens or `BlazorComponentPopup` for popups.

+When displaying a popup for blazor, users can adjust the width/height and x/y translations using the `ShowBlazorPopupAsync` extension, if the default popup navigation is insufficient

 # OSK.Maui.Screens.CommunityToolkit
 This adds an integration for popups using the community toolkit popups.
 Consumers should add the community toolkit handler using `AddCommunityScreens` in the MauiAppBuilderExtensions